 The operator uses both crew boat and supply boats in support of Platform Hogan.
-For crew and supply boats, the operator has identified two types of boats.
-One type is for primary usage that is controlled for NO_X and the other is used as a spot-charter and is normally uncontrolled for NO_X .
+For crew and supply boats, the operator has identified primary and spot charter boats.
+Primary boats are equipped with main engines controlled for NO_X.
+Spot charter boats are normally uncontrolled for NO_X.
 The spot-charter usage is limited to 10% of actual boat usage.